 Yep.
 I'm on a T Mobile plan, I got my prices increased by $5 a line this last time around.

 Yeah.
-So tell us about AT and T.
+So tell us about AT&T.

-AT and T had a strong quarter, added 324,000 PhoneNet ads.
+AT&T had a strong quarter, added 324,000 PhoneNet ads.
 Interestingly, I always wanna point out, they also had 400 thousand FirstNet connections.
 You know, I leave it up to you what you think how many voice connections that is, but it's a good part.
 But still, 324,000 net adds, 261,000 fiber net adds, and the FWA was also really strong.
 And that's just consumer.

 And they added also business.
-And AT and T is the carrier that's like the most sceptic about FWA.
+And AT&T is the carrier that's like the most sceptic about FWA.
 The other thing that I thought was really, really interesting, and by the way, everybody was criticizing Verizon on their numbers.
 When you look at the things that they are actually rewarded on, service revenue, EBITDA growth, and free cash flow, they did really, really well.
 And when you look at the Verizon numbers, service revenue growth, EBITDA growth, free cash flow, they did really, really well.

 Business that used to be, how should I say, painful, how about that, is also showing signs of life.
 Coming back to the Verizon business one, they did 67,000 net ads on the mobile side for business.
 And they blamed a little bit the government for it.
 A year ago, they did 80,000.
 So, you know, if everything stayed the same, they made 13,000 less government lines.